genular/pandora-backend/documentation/docker_images/README.md

 ## Publishing Child Genular PANDORA Image

 Auto-build is configured on [Docker Hub](https://hub.docker.com/?namespace=genular).
-A new `genular/pandora:latest` container will be built automatically upon detecting changes in the repository.
+A new `genular/pandora:latest` container will be built automatically upon detecting changes in the pandora-backend github repository.

 To build manually: